KonstantinosAng/trello-clone/README.md

 # Trello clone

-A [trello clone](https://trello.com) app using [ReactJS](https://reactjs.org), React Context API, React DnD, TailwindCSS, Material UI Icons & Styled Components for the frontend, Firebase for authorization, authentication and storing and Pexels for the image data.
+A [trello clone](https://trello.com) using [ReactJS](https://reactjs.org), React Context API, React DnD, TailwindCSS, Material UI Icons & Styled Components for the frontend, Firebase for authorization, authentication and storing and Pexels for the image data.

 ## Requirements